hsk9767/Abnormal-Situation-Detection-in-Cap/README.md

 Run Demo

     run demo.py --video path/to/video(image) --checkpoint-path default_checkpoints/checkpoint_iter_147000.pth
-    You can use --video cam device number and set --save-path to save output images.
+    For the --video argument, you can use cam device number for like web cam.
+    To save every processed images, you can set --save-path keyword.
+    It will save images with **frame_number(0~).png**